 In this study, the photovoltaic performance of metal-NB complexes as dye sensitizers was compared to the NB itself as a ligand.
 In Table 4, it can be compared that the Fe-NB complex produces the highest efficiency than the other complex, namely 0.0925 %.
 The greater efficiency value indicates that the compound has a better ability in converting solar energy into electrical energy [32].
-Fe-NB complex shows higher photovoltaic performance because the electron regeneration process is occurred occurs easily due to having the narrowest band gap energy and the highest conductance value.
+Fe-NB complex shows higher photovoltaic performance because the electron regeneration process occurs easily due to having the narrowest band gap energy and the highest conductance value.
 The narrowest band gap energy of the metal-complex represents that the distance of the HOMO-LUMO band is very close or small [33].
 This condition is preferable because it can make electrons easier to transport when the DSSC cell is working.
 This explanation is strengthened by the conductance value in Table 3.
 The distance between of the HOMO-LUMO band of complex Fe-NB is the narrowest.
 It makes the electron moves smoothly so that the conductance value becomes high.
-Besides, the character MLCT that having by Fe-NB also contributes to supporting their photovoltaic performance.
-The presence of the MLCT phenomenon on the metal-NB complex will strengthen the bonding between metal and ligand, so the metal complex will have a good ability in capturing to capture energy photons from sunlight [13, 18].
-The more photon from sunlight is captured, the higher efficiency of the solar cell will be obtained.
+Besides, the MLCT characteristic that possessed by Fe-NB also contributes in supporting its photovoltaic performance.
+The presence of the MLCT phenomenon on the metal-NB complex will strengthen the bonding between metal and ligand, so the metal complex will have a good ability in capturing the energy photons from sunlight [13, 18].
+The more photons from sunlight are being captured, the higher efficiency of the solar cell will be obtained.